Aravind-Jalda/interview-prep/troubleshooting/troubleshooting-q&a.md

 ---

 ## 1. What is troubleshooting in DevOps?
-Troubleshooting is the process of identifying, analyzing, and fixing issues in systems or applications.
+Troubleshooting is the process of identifying, analyzing, and fixing issues in systems or applications...

 ---